zha0ming1e/LEGO/README.md

 # LEGO #

 **LEGO** is a **L**ight w**E**ight **G**raph-based **O**ptimization library in C++.
 It is a graph-based non-linear optimization framework for learning and practicing which only depends on Eigen3.
 This graph-based optimization library is designed for a generic purpose, and it is primarily targeted at visual or visual-inertial SLAM optimization problems.
-Now, the optimization problem solving in LEGO mainly depends on Levenberg-Marquardt algorithm with two updating strategies in the iterations and it will include more algorithms in the future, such as Dog-leg.
+Now, the optimization problem solving in LEGO mainly depends on Levenberg-Marquardt algorithm with two updating strategies in the iterations and it will include more algorithms and updating strategies in the future, such as Dog-leg.
 This version is only tested on Ubuntu 18.04.